tamucc-comp-bio/how_to/howto_github_codespaces.md

 - Runs in the cloud, so you can code from any device with internet access.
 - Saves your changes back to GitHub just like working locally.

-This is the safe swimming pool before we jump into the open ocean of open-source software.
+This is the safe swimming pool :swimmer: before we jump into the open ocean :ocean: of open-source software.
+By the end of the course, this will be you :surfing_woman: :surfing_man:.

 ---